mrksht/openclaw-mini/README.md

 ```

 - **Sessions** are JSONL files — one JSON object per message.
 They auto-compact (summarize) when exceeding 100K tokens.
 - **Memory** files are plain markdown — fully human-readable and editable.
+All memory files are automatically injected into every LLM prompt (cold tier), so the agent always has access to saved facts without needing to call `memory_search` first.
 - **Approvals** cache previously approved commands so you don't re-approve the same command.

 ---